 The power needed to pull a train increases almost directly with speed, but the noise of a given locomotive increases very rapidly with speed.
 Thus, one could achieve some noise reduction by lowering the speed limit for trains passing through residential areas.
 For example, the throttle settings of the locomotives of passing trains would generally be lower, and hence the locomotive noise would be reduced.
-Further, other noise sources, such as wheel/rail noise, would also be reduced.
+Further, other noise sources, such as wheel/rail noise, would also be reduced,

-This noise reduction method may not be practical generally, except perhpas in special urban areas, since the net effect would be to slow the movement of train traffic.
-The cost to the railroads in terms of lower block speeds would be quite high.
+This noise reduction method may not be practical generally, except perhaps in special urban areas, since the net effect would be to slow the movement of train traffic.
+The cost to the railroads of lower speeds has not been calculated.